ESA: Entity Summarization with Attention: Future Work

 \section{Future Work}

-ESA model shows that similar to other tasks in Knowledge Graph such as entity recognition, relation extraction and ontology matching, deeping learning methods can also be used in entity summarization task.
 In future work, we expect to try various deep learning methods, and design several more powerful and effective neural networks.
 Specifically, we may improve our work in the following ways: (1) extend the scale of training set to better train our models; (2) instead of employing transE model to tackle the UNK problem, we plan to analyze RDF triples in more fine-grained aspects.